Surf II: Release

-Home videoSurf II was released on VHS in January 1985 through Media Home Entertainment, who retained its distribution rights until ceasing operations in 1992.
+Surf II was released on VHS in January 1985 through Media Home Entertainment, who retained its distribution rights until ceasing operations in 1992.
 In 2012, the film was briefly made available on Amazon as a manufacture-on-demand DVD by Up All Nite Films, though never received an official DVD release.

 In July 2021, cult film distribution company Vinegar Syndrome released a two-disc Blu-ray edition of Surf II, featuring a 2K restoration of the original theatrical cut along with a 100-minute director's cut, an hour-long documentary on the making of the film and audio commentaries from Badat and Deezen.

 Critical reception

 Contemporary review

 Initial critical reviews of Surf II were overwhelmingly negative.
 In his Movie Guide, Leonard Maltin gave the film a 1.5 out of 5 star rating, writing that the "best joke is its title - there never was a Surf I".
 Kim Newman quipped in the Monthly Film Bulletin, "traditionally, sequels are never up to the standards of the original: Surf II, which is a sequel to nothing in particular, is therefore worse than anyone could possibly have imagined", calling it "incoherent" and "most dreadful".
 The Chicago Tribune called it "total trash" and the Los Angeles Times simply remarked "there was no Surf I - and with luck, there'll be no Surf III".
 One of the few positive reviews came from cult film critic Joe Bob Briggs in the Dallas Times Herald, who awarded it 3.5 stars out of 4, praising the film's offbeat humor and original mix of genres.

 Professional contemporary reviews have fared equally as poorly.
-Allmovie, though having rated Surf II one star out of five, noted that the film is "never dull" and "deranged enough to be memorable", giving praise to the performances of the ensemble cast and summarizing, "Surf II's unbalanced mix of amateurishness and gonzo humor will confound most viewers, but fans of B-movie weirdness will find more than enough memorable moments to keep themselves entertained".
+Allmovie, though having rated Surf II one star out of five, noted that the film is "never dull" and "deranged enough to be memorable", giving praise to the performances of the ensemble cast and summarizing, "Surf IIs unbalanced mix of amateurishness and gonzo humor will confound most viewers, but fans of B-movie weirdness will find more than enough memorable moments to keep themselves entertained".

 Randall Badat himself has spoken about the negative reaction to Surf II and how it extended beyond film critics: "The target audience loved it.
 Their parents hated it.
 My family hated it.
 People that I was doing other business with hated it.
 I remember going to meetings and people would find out that I'd done this movie and that was it".
 He has also expressed an overall disappointment with the film, remarking "If there's anything I would have done differently...
 I'd have done everything differently", though ultimately admitting "I guess it's pretty funny....
 I'm amazed at how well the film still plays, and I guess it works overall".